-In this case airfoil is hotter than fluid so that when fluid arrives to the leading edge of the body starts to cool for tangential conduction phenomena [8].
+In this case airfoil is colder than fluid so that when fluid arrives to the leading edge of the body starts to warm for tangential conduction phenomena [9].
 After fluid detaches, superficial temperature became constant.

 The gradient of temperature is the one that appears when boundary layer detaches.
-In this case it is reversed if compared with the previous because the body was cooled by the flow (Figure 3).
+In this case it is reversed if compared with the previous because the body was warmed by the flow (figure 12).

-Fig. 4 Temperature distribution for airfoil tested in closed circuit wind tunnel 4 Numerical approach An other way to approach the problem is the numerical analysis, the so called CFD.
+Fig.12: Temperature distribution for airfoil tested in closed circuit wind tunnel